palewire/go-big-with-github-actions/docs/scraper.md

 A web scraper is a computer script that can extract data from a website and store it in a structured format.
 It's one of the most common ways to collect information from the web and a favorite tool of data journalists.

 Since the web is always updating, many scrapers need to be run regularly to keep the data fresh.
 Scheduling routine tasks on a personal computer can be unreliable, and many cloud services can be expensive and difficult to configure.
-And there's the tricky bit of figuring out where you'll store the data.
+And then there's the tricky bit of figuring out where you'll store the data.

-This is where GitHub Actions can help.
-Building off the fundamentals we covered in the previous chapter, we can schedule an Action that will run a web scraper and store the results in our repository.
+This is any area where GitHub Actions can help.
+Building off the fundamentals we covered in the previous chapter, we can schedule a workflow that will run a web scraper and store the results in our repository.
 For free!

 Examples of Actions scrapers that we've worked on include:

 - The Reuters system that extracts the famous ['dot plot' economic projections](https://github.com/palewire/fed-dot-plot-scraper) issued by the U.S. Federal Reserve
 - Dozens of [COVID-19 data scrapers](https://github.com/datadesk/california-coronavirus-scrapers) developed at the Los Angeles Times
 - A routine that collects and parses [animal welfare inspections](https://github.com/data-liberation-project/aphis-inspection-reports) conducted by the U.S. Department of Agriculture

-Here's what we'll cover in this chapter, as you configure your first Actions scraper:

-1. Install an existing web scraper from PyPI, run it and `commit` results to your repo.
-2. Set up a `cron` so you can "set it and forget it".
-3. Add `inputs` so you can have more control over what to scrape.

 ## Create a new workflow